 Once our square is sized that will be our base to size everything to.
 Now lets go to the text icon (left side panel) and type out Walking in a text box.
 Then another text box for in a, and another text box for Winter, and another text box for Wonderland.

-Once we are done with the text and got it how we wanted it, we are going to weld all the letters and phrase together!
+Once we are done with the text and got it how we wanted it, we are going to weld all the letters and phrases together!

 Hat, Arms, Scarf, and Holly

-Next lets go into images and I searched for the Hat, Arms, Scarf, and Holly.
+Next let us go into images and I searched for the Hat, Arms, Scarf, and Holly.
 Below are the numbers if you want to use the exact images I did, but you can also search and see which images you like the best!

 - Top Hat- #M44A6C